lbutlr093/SQL/README.md

-SQL Queries, including regex built to identify invalid US phone numbers
+SQL Queries, including regex built to identify invalid US phone numbers, and SQL to change date into day of the week format.